caitlinheffernan/week-1/journal.md

 # Journal
-A rundown of my experience this week, divided up by sections on the instructions page.
+A rundown of my experience this week, divided up according to the sections on the instructions page.
 ## Listen
 I will be honest.
 I'm not a fan of podcasts.
 I find it very easy to zone-out without a visual component.
 Even if I have no distractions around me there's always my own head.
 But I got through it after a few rewinds.
 ## Read